Lucky97Snow/QtRunControl/README.md

-# QtRunControl

-This is just a normal repository.
+# This is just a normal repository.